hl7-eu/hdr/input/pagecontent/index.md

 ### Scope

-Specify a set of rules to be applied to HL7 FHIR to define how to represent a **Hospital Discahrge Report** in the **European** Context, coherently with the European eHN Guidelines (see the [European eHealth - Key documents](https://health.ec.europa.eu/ehealth-digital-health-and-care/key-documents_en) ).
+Specify a set of rules to be applied to HL7 FHIR to define how to represent a **Hospital Discharge Report** in the **European** Context, coherently with the European eHN Guidelines (see the [European eHealth - Key documents](https://health.ec.europa.eu/ehealth-digital-health-and-care/key-documents_en) ).

 Its main goal is to define the content components and a preferable structure to be used for composing an Hospital Discharge Report.